Dan-Patterson/numpy_geometry/arcpro_npg/README.md

 **New home base**

 The image above reflects the tools as they stand on 2020/11/30.
-The main script controlling all tools in the toolbox is *tbx_tools.py* in the *...npg/Scripts* subfolder.
+The main script controlling all tools in the toolbox is *tbx_tools.py* in this folder.

 ----